-Bachelor of Nursing, Graduate Diploma (Emergency nursing), Bachelor of Science (Honours), current PhD candidate.
+Bachelor of Nursing, Graduate Diploma (Emergency nursing), Bachelor of Science (Honours), PhD.

 2017: First Class Honours.

-Building strong relationships with students, to support and guide them through this exciting journey, is really important to me...
+Building strong relationships with students, to support and guide them through this exciting journey, is really important to me.
 I am genuinely interested in the success of students in this course.
 My passion extends to quality curriculum and scaffolding of knowledge to facilitate a successful and knowledgeable Flinders graduate.